GenEd Teacher Fellowship Program in Armenia

 >

-In addition to its other professional development services, The Genocide Education Project offers secondary school social studies and English teachers an opportunity apply for The GenEd Teacher Fellowship Program.
-Through a unique partnership with the Armenian Genocide Museum and Institute (AGMI), the two-phased program combines GenEd’s expertise in training high school educators with AGMI’s unique role in Armenian Genocide remembrance and research, including its in-depth museum exhibit, collection of primary source documents and artifacts, and its ongoing scholarship on various aspects of the genocide and its immediate and longterm aftermath, including continuing effects today.
-The initial phase of the GenEd Teacher Fellowship Program includes a 10-day trip to Armenia, with academic and workshop sessions at AGMI’s museum and conference facilities, and afternoon field trips complimenting the workshop content.
+Launched in 2022 through a unique partnership with the Armenian Genocide Museum and Institute (AGMI), the two-phased program combines GenEd’s expertise in training high school educators with AGMI’s unique role in Armenian Genocide remembrance and research, including its in-depth museum exhibit, collection of primary source documents and artifacts, and its ongoing scholarship on various aspects of the genocide and its immediate and long-term aftermath, including continuing effects today.
+The initial phase of the GenEd Teacher Fellowship Program includes a 10-day trip to Armenia in July, with academic and workshop sessions at AGMI’s museum and conference facilities and afternoon field trips complimenting the workshop content.

 Armenian Genocide Memorial Complex, Yerevan, Armenia

-The Armenian Genocide Memorial Complex in Yerevan, Armenia includes a museum, research, and conference center serving local and international scholars.
+The Armenian Genocide Memorial Complex in Yerevan, Armenia

 Mesrop Mashtots Institute of Ancient Manuscripts (named after inventor of the Armenian alphabet)